laidbackware/vmware-lab-builder/README.md

 A change in ansible-for-nsxt requires that the options for field `transport_type` change from `OVERLAY` and `VLAN` to `OVERLAY_BACKED` and `VLAN_BACKED`.

 Support for NSX 3.0 has been dropped.
+See `nsx-3.0-support` branch for legacy support.

 ## <span style="color:red">Warnings</span>